Souriau-Fisher metric and Completely integrable system on Lie groups SO(2) and SO(3): Abstract

 \section{Abstract}

-{In this article, we propose a generalization of the Fisher metric within the framework of Souriau's Lie group thermodynamics, focusing on the rotation groups $SO(2)$ and $SO(3)$.
-We characterize the effect of central 2-cocycles on the information geometry and integrability of gradient systems on the Lie groups $SO(2)$ and $SO(3)$ using the geometry of Jean-Marie Souriau.
-We also show how a cocycle can locally modify the Fisher metric on a coadjoint orbit, in explicit terms of brackets and central extensions on the Lie groups $SO(2)$ and $SO(3)$.
-The pioneering works of Fisher, S.I.
-Amari, Koszul Vinberg, and Souriau have each provided deep but often disjoint perspectives.
-Our strong motivation is to create a formal bridge between these theories, particularly by integrating Souriau's formalism on Lie group thermodynamics with the more classical structures of information geometry.} \keywords{ Fisher Metric, Hamiltonian system, Integrability, Lie group , cocycle, coadjoint orbits, geometric thermodynamics.}
+{We study the generalize Fisher metric on $SO(2)$ and $SO(3)$ via the thermodynamics Lie group theories of Souriau.
+Then we give the effect of 2-cocycle on the integrability of gradient systems due to the Fisher metric and Souriau-Fisher metric.
+In addition, we show how the cocycle can locally modify the Fisher metric on a coadjoint orbit, in explicit terms of brackets and central extensions on the Lie groups $SO(2)$ and $SO(3)$. } \keywords{ Fisher Metric, Hamiltonian system, Integrability, Lie group , cocycle, coadjoint orbits, geometric thermodynamics.}